Maria Luisa, Duchess of Lucca: Death

 Throughout these years, she spent the summers in Lucca and the winters in Rome.
 She went to Rome on 25 October 1823 to her Palace in Piazza Venezia, already feeling ill.
-On 22 February 1824 she signed her will and died of cancer on 13 March 1824 in Rome.
+On 22 February 1824, she signed her will and died of cancer on 13 March in Rome.

 Her body was taken to Spain to be buried at El Escorial.
+By resolution of the Municipality of Lucca in 1823, a monument depicting Maria Luisa, the work of the sculptor Lorenzo Bartolini, was later erected in the main square in front of the Ducal Palace.
+This monument still stands today in the square named after Napoleon.

-A monument to her memory was erected in Lucca.
-Upon her death, she was succeeded by Charles Louis.
+In accordance with the stipulations of the aforementioned 1817 Treaty of Paris, upon her death, she was succeeded by her son Charles Louis.

 Children

 Maria Luisa was survived by her two children: